-Students that are not responding adequately to Tier I instruction, even with accommodations and modification in the general education classroom, or who are identified as significantly below grade level in the first round of assessments, are then assigned to a period each day that includes significant small group tutoring (intervention) time.
+Students that are not responding adequately to Tier I instruction, even with accommodations and modification in the general education classroom OR are identified as significantly below grade level in the first round of assessments, are then assigned to a period each day that includes significant small group tutoring (intervention) time.
 During this time, they work directly with an ILS on the specific skills they are lacking.
-ILSs are provided with a very specific 8-week plan, designed by Rocketship Education, consisting of evidence based interventions, using strategies and approaches to get students to meet their target at the end of 6-8 weeks.
+ILS's are provided with a very specific 8-week plan, designed by Rocketship Education, consisting of evidence based interventions, using strategies and approaches to use to get a student to meet their target at the end of 6-8 weeks.
 In 6-8 weeks, when we assess again, we measure to see if meaningful progress has been made by the Intervention students.
-If the student still is not making adequate progress, we may conduct a Student Support Team.
+If the student still is not making adequate progress, we may conduct a Student Study Team.